mindoug/SolarSystem/AdultCohort.md

     }
 }

+5. You will be making 2 network requests.
+One will fetch the photo info and one will fetch the image itself.

-5.  a.
-You will need a function to fetch the photo info.
+    a.
+You will need a function to fetch the photo info and a second function to fetch the image.
 Create a new .swift file and name it PhotoInfoController.
-Add your          fetchPhotoInfo function to that class.
+Add your fetchPhotoInfo and fetchImage functions to that class.

     b.
-You will need to set up an enum at the top called PhotoInfoError to handle the error referenced in the function you created.
+You will also need to set up an enum at the top called PhotoInfoError to handle the error referenced in the functions you created.

        class PhotoInfoController {